Phallophobia: Behaviour

 Sometimes the word is used in a sense wherein it is metaphorical and unrelated to its etymological origins, as in for instance when a man sees another man as a rival and a potential source of infidelity for his spouse.
 Other reviews have applied the term as a euphemism or allegory to indicate that society is in contemporary times less willing to be objective and straightforward in discussions of the physiological aspects of the young male body in general due to prudery, or a celibacist and puritan standpoint that in particular targets men and boys.
 For instance, Ken Corbett has theorized the fact of widespread absence of the penis as an object of discussion in children's books and parenting books as evidencing that "a kind of phallophobia has crept into our cultural theorizing".
 In other writings it has been used as an epithet to describe the lesbian or female asexual aversion to male sexuality.
 Author Fawzi Boubia defines phallophobia as a hostility towards the stronger male gender.
 The term has also been used as a substitute to indirectly express an aversion to procreation.
-Phallophobia has also been used as an algorithm in studies of heuristics in robotic decision making in themes related to sexual temperance.
 In criticisms of anti-male sexism, phallophobia is used as an epithet to deride double standards and hypocrisy in the legal system, all down to the set of genitalia one possesses.
 One of the byproducts of this phobia among women is that it may result in them faking an orgasm to mask their feeling of revulsion around their male spouse.
 Forms of treatment may include intensive counselling and therapy sessions.
+Phallophobia has also been used as an algorithm in studies of heuristics in robotic decision making in themes related to sexual temperance.